JonasAlfredsson/docker-nginx-certbot/docs/good_to_know.md

 to request these types of certificates.

-This is achieved by setting the [environment variable](../README.md#optional) `USE_ECDSA=1`, and you can optionally tune which [curve][18] to use with `ELLIPTIC_CURVE`.
+This is achieved by setting the [environment variable](../README.md#optional) `USE_ECDSA=1` (the default since version 3.0.0), and you can optionally tune which [curve][18] to use with `ELLIPTIC_CURVE`.
 If you already have RSA certificates downloaded you will either have to wait until they expire, or [force](./advanced_usage.md#manualforce-renewal) a renewal, before this change takes affect.